 Our spiritual experience is intended to follow exactly the pattern of our Lord.
 We go in repentance and faith in Jesus to the cross of Christ for the forgiveness of our sins—we are “crucified with Christ.”
 We too are then buried—in our case, “buried with Him through baptism into death.”
 And from that watery grave of baptism we arise “to live a new life.”
 Jesus died for our sins, was buried, and arose again.
 We in turn “die” to the old man or woman of sin at His cross by repentance and faith … then we too are buried with Him through baptism … and we too arise from the baptismal grave to walk in newness of life.

 Because of Christ and the power of His cross, we believers in Him are not now what we once were.
-Before faith came, we were lost in sin, without God, in the kingdom of darkness and serving our father the devil (John 8:44).
+Before faith came, we were lost in sin, without God, in Satan's kingdom of darkness and serving our father the devil (John 8:44).
 But now, having come in repentance and faith to Christ and His cross, now we are new creations in Christ.
 The old has passed away; the new has come.
 Now we are sons and daughters of God (2 Corinthians 6:18), heirs of eternal life in His presence.

 Jesus endured the horror and torture of the cross for our sakes.
 Why did He do that?
 How was He able to go through that?
 The Scripture tells us: “For the joy set before Him He endured the cross.”
 Beyond the cross Jesus foresaw the salvation, the eternal life with Him, that His self-sacrifice would bring to lost sinners.

 Because of Christ’s death for us on the cross, we too can look ahead to the joyful prospect of eternity in the indescribably glorious presence of God the Father and the Lord Jesus Christ.
 Keep that eternal perspective always in your mind and heart.
 That will help you draw on the Lord’s strength, enabling you to “run with perseverance … [and] not grow weary and lose heart.”